Project providing permanent, affordable homes for veterans

 Manufactured homes cost about half as much to build as conventional homes and placing them in a resident-owned community saves the homeowner the cost of buying land.
 The veterans’ housing costs will be much less than renting a comparable apartment.

-The homeowners will pay only $250 down to buy their homes, and their initial estimated monthly mortgage (including taxes and insurance) will be less than $200.
+The homeowners pay only $250 down to buy their homes, and their initial estimated monthly mortgage (including taxes and insurance) will be less than $200.
 The homeowners will also be responsible for paying the cooperative’s monthly lot rent.

-The special zero-percent financing from the Community Loan Fund is available thanks to our permanent capital donors, whose gifts extend our reach and enable us to shape loans to the needs of low-income borrowers.
+The special low-interest financing from the Community Loan Fund is available thanks to our permanent capital donors, whose gifts extend our reach and enable us to shape loans to the needs of low-income borrowers.